-A sibling must be on roll of the named school at the time the younger child starts.
+A sibling must be on roll of the named school at the time the younger child starts or have been offered and accepted a place.

 If a place is obtained for an older child using fraudulent information, there will be no sibling connection available to subsequent children from that family.